mwmckenzie/algorithmidi/README.md

 ### Bach's Invention Series

-Algorithmidi explores Bach's Invention series, which is less well-known but still distinguishable.
+Algorhythmidi explores Bach's Invention series, which is less well-known but still distinguishable.
 The shortness of these compositions makes it easy to observe the variations generated by the algorithm and its 'endless' capabilities.

 [Invention 8 - Generation 1](https://www.bandlab.com/lt_commando/generating-bach-invention-08-01-b175276c?revId=04606437-244c-ee11-9937-000d3a41ec2a)